+The early warning of the neighbourhood notification will be undertaken by Site Manager by phone.
 The current contact list for neighbours is attached in Appendix B. The initial notification should be brief and contain only a description of the environmental threat together with instructions what to do.
 For example:

 - Due to a dust baghouse failure, we are experiencing elevated dust emissions from the site.
-Please keep your doors and windows closed until further notice. - Due to a diesel spillage onto a street from the site, a cleanup operation is being organised.
+Please keep your doors and windows closed until further notice. - Due to a diesel spillage onto a street from the site, a clean-up operation is being organised.
 Please be watchful for road closures in relation to this operation.